Tech

 Internet of Business Things

-As an emerging and untapped market, the internet of things industry is populated not only by big players such as Cisco and Intel, but also tech startups as well.
-Angel investor site AngelList shows almost 1,500 investors invested in 539 IoT startups, all of which are expected to grow.
+As an emerging and untapped market, the Internet of Things industry is populated by big players such as Cisco and Intel and by tech startups.
+Angel investor site Angel List shows almost 1,500 investors invested in 539 IoT startups, all of which are expected to grow.

 R1411D_A

-An explosion of internet connected devices (Graph via HBR, data from BI Intelligence)
+An explosion of internet-connected devices (Graph via HBR, data from BI Intelligence)

 The main driver?
 Operational efficiency.